EFFECTIVE: 1st January 2023

 We will respond to all legitimate requests within one month.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated as required by law.

 Finally, you have the right to make a complaint at any time to the supervisory authority for data protection issues in your country of residence.
-We would, however, appreciate the chance to deal with your concerns before you approach the supervisory authority so please contact us first.
+We would, however, appreciate the chance to deal with your concerns before you approach the supervisory authority.
+Please contact us first.

 If you have any questions about this Privacy Notice, including any requests to exercise your legal rights, please contact us using the details in How to Contact Us About Privacy below.